20 gallon long aquariums are wonderful tanks that combine everything both experienced and amateur aquarists crave.

 20 Gallon Long Aquarium Setup Ideas

-This tank is perfect for a range of different setups including: paludarium, marine, freshwater, species-only, community and even a breeding tank.
+This tank is perfect for a range of different setups including paludarium, marine, freshwater, species-only, community, and even a breeding tank.

 Let’s first look at the most popular choice, the community setup.
 This wonderful option allows you to showcase many beautiful fish at once, filling your aquarium with all colors of the rainbow.

-In order to build a community tank, you would carefully need to consider individual requirements of every fish and compare them to each other.
+In order to build a community tank, you would carefully need to consider the individual requirements of every fish and compare them to each other.

 The decorations and plants you include are also entirely up to you – just make sure to keep 2/3 of the tank free of ceramics and other artificial decorations.

 Another very popular setup choice is a species-only tank.
-The extended base of this 20 gallon aquarium means that you can keep fish such as smaller Acaras, Danios or Shrimp.
+The extended base of this 20-gallon aquarium means that you can keep fish such as smaller Acaras, Danios or Shrimp.

 If you have always been fascinated by any particular species, this setup will allow you to embrace this passion.
 This tank has enough volume to create a striking underwater environment to compliment the fish’s appearance.
 You may even consider getting some artificial corals to maximize shock value.